vsafonova/Roamlog/README.md

 # Roamlog

 It's a react-based travel tracker web application that allows users to track the countries they have visited.
-Users can add new countries to their visited list, view travel statistics, and maintain a wish list of countries they want to visit.
+Users can add new countries to their visited list, view statistics about their travels, and maintain a wish list of countries they would like to visit.

 ## Project Brief

-Independently run an industry-relevant project from start to end that showcases your skills and competencies as a Frontend Developer
+Independently run an industry-relevant project from start to the end that showcases your skills and competences as a Frontend Developer

 ## Current Features

 - Interactive world map using Mapbox (react-map-gl)
-- Mark countries as visited or add to the wishlist
+- Mark countries as visited or add to wishlist
 - Country search and list view
 - Basic stats page with visualizations
 - Local storage for data persistence